Home Appliance Maintenance Tips for Longer Lifespan

 • Fridges: Leave 50-100 mm clearance; exhaust temps should stay below 45 °C.

-• Dryers: Smooth rigid duct, 4 inches diameter, less than 25 ft equivalent.
+• Dryers: Smooth rigid duct, 4 inches in diameter, less than 25 ft equivalent.
 Airflow below 150 CFM = element baking at 200 °C+.

 • Range hoods: Match CFM to hob width: 30-inch hob = 250-400 CFM, 36-inch = 400-600 CFM.
 That’s science, not snobbery.

 Section summary - Airflow is oxygen for machines.
-Starve them and they suffocate- quietly, expensively.
+Starve them, and they suffocate- quietly, expensively.

 Vibration and noise: decode rumble patterns